cfisch3r/cfisch3r.github.io/_posts/2023-08-22-ddd-value-objects-implementation-patterns-for-kotlin.md

 period.start = LocalDate.of(2023,7,8) // compiler error
 ```

 But how about self-validation?
-Currently, we can easily create invalid periods when the start date is after the end date:
+Currently, we can easily create invalid periods where the start date is after the end date:

 ```kotlin
 val invalidPeriod = RentalPeriod(LocalDate.of(2023,2,6), LocalDate.of(2023,2,2))
 ```

 We can prevent this by validating properties when a new instance of the class is created.
-In Kotlin, you can do this by defining an init block.
+In Kotlin, you can do this by defining an `init` block.

 ```kotlin
 data class RentalPeriod(val start: LocalDate, val end: LocalDate) {